Bithoor: Notable landmarks

-In later centuries Brahmavarta flourished as a capital of the kingdom of Utpalaranya, over which ruled the emperor Uttanpad.
-His son Dhruva penanced here in order to please Lord Vishnu.
-Lord God was so pleased that he not only appeared but granted him a divine boon—to shine for all time to come as a star.
-The place is pointed out to be Dhruva Teela.
+In later centuries, Brahmavarta flourished as a capital of the kingdom of Utpalaranya, over which ruled the emperor Uttanpad.
+His son Dhruva performed penance here in order to please Lord Vishnu.
+Lord was so pleased that he not only appeared but granted him a divine boon—to shine for all time to come as a star.
+This place is therefore known as Dhruva Teela.